ekhurtado/I4_0_SMIA/README_pypi.md

 ## Dependencies

 The SMIA software requires the following Python packages to be installed to run correctly.
-These dependencies are listed in ``setup.py`` so that they are automatically obtained when installing with ``pip``:
+These dependencies are listed in ``pyproject.toml`` so that they are automatically obtained when installing with ``pip``:

 - ``spade`` (MIT license)
 - ``basyx-python-sdk`` (MIT license)